sgowdaks/Operating-Systems-CMSI-3510/deliverables/DetailedDesign.md

 ## 2.2 – Detailed list of any new modules that you will produce [or 'Not Applicable' if there are none]

-New system call named freeport
+New system call named freeport.
+When freeport is called it will let the user know of a specific port that is available.

 ## 2.3 – Class diagram showing affected modules [and any new modules] and how they related to one another